wyattmunson/semver-plugin/README.md

 ## Harness Pipeline Usage

+Add this plugin as a step in the Harness pipeline.

 ### As a Plugin Step

 Use a Plugin step in Harness to maximize simplicity.

 - No commands needed.
 The logic is baked into the container.
-- Does not support output variables.
-Use as a run step to capture output variables.
+- Automatically populates output variables (that can be used in later steps)

 ```bash
               - step: